josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 But it's not a requirement, or a policy, and enforcing it as such—acting unilaterally as the WordPress police, let alone so suddenly and violently—is extremely questionable and deeply troubling.
 (Not to mention a likely deterrent for people and organizations who might want to participate in the WordPress space.)

 Matt's claimed he/Automattic have been soliciting WP Engine for increased contributions for "years," and that they've given "$0" to the WordPress foundation.
-To the best of my knowledge, neither of those claims has been substantiated, but I suppose they don't really change this discussion much either way.
+To the best of my knowledge, neither of those claims has been substantiated, but I suppose they don't really change this discussion much either way, because again: Matt's taken it upon himself to be WP PD to enforce a law that isn't even a law.

 So that's it; that's what Matt's mad about.
 There's _some_ substance there, and in a vacuum, I think he'd probably have a lot of people on his side.